Pd011161/Radio_RAG_LINE_CHATBOT/README.md

 > **Nong Nuclear 🤖☢️**
 > Thai/English RAG chatbot for nuclear medicine, integrated with LINE, powered by FastAPI, Chroma, LangChain, OpenAI, and DuckDuckGo Web Search.
+> The domain knowledge used in this chatbot is **specific to Nuclear Medicine workflows and practices at Maharat Nakhon Ratchasima Hospital, Thailand**.
+> Answers to technical queries are based on real clinical guidelines, protocols, and common questions encountered in this setting.

 ---